websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

         The ``fragment.json`` defines the paths to the Fragment's CSS, HTML, and JavaScript.
 If you change any of these file names, update their path in the ``fragment.json`` to reflect the change.
     ```

-1. Write the Fragment's HTML (index.html), CSS (styles.css), JavaScript (main.js), and [configuration options](./adding-configuration-options-to-fragments.md) <!-- TODO: Fix link --> (configuration.json) if applicable.
+1. Write the Fragment's HTML (index.html), CSS (styles.css), JavaScript (main.js), and [configuration options](./adding-configuration-options-to-fragments.md) (configuration.json) if applicable.
 The example uses HTML and Bootstrap utilities for styling:

     ```html
     <div class="marketing-jumbotron-fragment-01">